 capability of software to be transferred from one environment to another

+processing unit

+function which is defined to execute software.

+The term covers the hardware functions such as processing core, Graphical Processing Unit (GPU), Vision Processing Unit (VPU), Tensor Processing Unit (TPU), Neural Processing Unit (NPU), Physics Processing Unit (PPU), Digital Signal Processor (DSP), Image Signal Processor (ISP).
+It also covers the software processing units such as interpreters, emulators and virtual machines.

 quality characteristics (software)

 set of attributes of a software product by which its quality is described and evaluated